 There are two conditions that the building must comply with in terms of earthquake resistance:

-- The Structure Should Be Light: Lightness of the structure will minimize earthquake effects.
+- The Structure Should Be Light: The lightness of the structure will minimize earthquake effects.
 Filling and partition walls in a reinforced concrete structure should be used to lighten the structure.
 Large openings in the plan should be avoided.

 - The structure should be as symmetrical as possible: Earthquake resistance can be provided more easily in simple and symmetrical structures.